 Dive sites like Hin Daeng and Hin Muang are known as the best dive sites in the country and most divers go there from Koh Lanta.
 However, you can get a much more local experience by diving there off Koh Mook.

 However, information on dive centers on the island is somewhat hard to find online, and it seems like active dive centers are changing frequently.

 Therefore, I recommend heading to Charlie beach (there was a dive center on the resort which I don’t know if still runs) and asking there if you can’t find information at your own accommodation.

 When is the best time to visit?

 The best time to visit Koh Mook is between December and March.
 In the period May to November, there are heavy rainfalls and therefore low season.

 Many hotels on the island close for this period and you can expect ferry routes to stop running as well.
 Therefore, if you decide to travel in the low season, make sure you check the availability of accommodation and transportation to the island up front.

 Plan your trip

-There are no ATM’s on Koh Mook.
+There are no ATMs in Koh Mook.
 Therefore, make sure to bring enough cash.
-If you are desperate, there is a shop where you can buy “nothing” by card and they give you the cash.
-However, they charge a 5%-7% for the “withdrawal”.
-Luckily, it is possible to pay most accommodation with a card.
+If you are desperate, there is a shop where you can buy “nothing” by card and they give you cash.
+However, they charge 5%-7% for the “withdrawal”.
+Luckily, it is possible to pay for most accommodations with a card.